datakund/UnOfficial-APIs/docs/source/linkedin.rst

 LinkedIn - login
 ################

-This API will login Linkedin when given username and password
+This API will login LinkedIn when given username and password

 .. tabs::